amazon-ion/ion-docs/docs/stringclob.md

 ```

 The rules for the quoted strings within a `clob` follow the similarly to
-the `string` type, except for the following exceptions.
+the `string` type, with the following exceptions.
 Unicode newline
 characters in long strings and all verbatim ASCII characters are
 interpreted as their ASCII octet values.
 Non-printable ASCII and
 non-ASCII Unicode code points are not allowed un-escaped in the string